kaylumah/hosting/_site/_posts/2021-07-17-decreasing-solution-build-time-with-filters.md

 > While I think the 1600+ projects in a solution demo are cool, I would not see myself using the single solution model at that scale.

 That brings me to the topic of today's post.
 I recently discovered a VS2019 feature I did not know that can bring some improvement to my experience.
 VS2019 introduced a new feature called [solution filters](https://docs.microsoft.com/en-us/visualstudio/ide/filtered-solutions?view=vs-2019).
+I googled a bit against it and did not find a lot about it, except for the Microsoft Docs itself.
+So I wrote this post to help raise awareness for something I found very useful.

 ## Project Setup